hexfellow/canopen_402_control_tutorial/README.md

 ### CANOpen Linux

-Of course, never build wheels unless absolutely necessary.
+Of course, it's best to use existing libraries rather than building from scratch.
 There are C++ libs out there ready to use.
-We will dig into this later.
 We will just use their interactive shell to write Object Dictionary.

-First, clone the repo and build binary according to README.md in their repo [https://github.com/CANopenNode/CANopenLinux](https://github.com/CANopenNode/CANopenLinux)
+First, clone the repo and build the binary according to the README.md in their repo [https://github.com/CANopenNode/CANopenLinux](https://github.com/CANopenNode/CANopenLinux)

 Then, let's bring up the interactive shell by